VPN Pulse Secure - Faculty and Staff

 - - Enter your NetID and Password

-Again the Pulse Secure application will pop up on the left hand side bottom of the Task bar or for Mac's it will appear in the top of the screen.
+Again the Pulse Secure application will pop up on the bottom right hand side of the Windows task bar or for Mac's it will appear in the top of the screen.

 How do I access Web pages?